huangyh09/diceseq/doc/install.rst

 * Required packages in python: `numpy`, `matplotlib`, `pysam`

-  * we suggest using Anaconda_ distribute, which includes most packages but `pysam`
+  * we suggest using Anaconda_ distribute, which includes most packages, except `pysam`, also it provides you a user specific usage, i.e., you don't need the root to install packages.
   * you could install `pysam` by pypi in terminal, or download_ and install as diceseq.

   .. _Anaconda: http://continuum.io/downloads